 I started doing jobs here and there for friends and neighbors, which really planted the seed for my thoughts of starting my own business.
 After a while, we decided to move from Southern California to Arizona.
 Since I needed to quit my job anyway, Nicole suggested I take some time to work with David Marks (that’s a whole other story).
 After the short term “apprenticeship” (and I use this term loosely), we made the decision to start a new woodworking business called Marc’s Wood Creations.
 I had to start from scratch, but I had two things going for me: a nice big garage for a shop and my wife’s dependable salary.
 Between you and me, I think she liked the idea of being a sugar mama.
 Don’t get me wrong though, money was very tight for a while, but I managed to get by with only a few jobs here and there in the first year of business.
 During that time, I started to offer woodworking classes out of my shop.
 I also started shopping myself around as a woodworking instructor and scored a few jobs at woodworking schools around the country.

 That brings us to November 2006, when I started The Wood Whisperer.
 And frankly, NOTHING has been the same since.
 What started as a fun little side project has taken over my life and career and I wouldn’t have it any other way.
-We are still evolving as a business, but one thing is clear: The Wood Whisperer is our future.
+We were still evolving as a business but one thing was clear: The Wood Whisperer was our future.